hanzopgp/CryptoZombies/README.md

 ## Presentation

 >This is the cryptozombies dapp tutoriel source code from [cryptozombies](https://www.cryptozombies.io).
+I'm also trying to keep the useful informations from that tutorial and what makes solidity and dapps amazing.

 ## Memento